+Where is your go-to place for writing new tracks?
 Among nature – preferably by the ocean.
 It has a cleansing effect on my whole system.

+Do you have any releases and/or performances coming up soon?
 We are playing Arctic Sounds Festival in Sisimiut, Greenland at the end of March/beginning of April and on the 4th May our debut full album “We Come From The Stars” is released via Integrity Records in the UK and Ireland.
 We are coming to the UK 18th May to play our first UK live shows.

+Do you prefer performing live or recording in a studio?
 I wouldn’t want to choose, as both are equally important for the process of creating music.
 It’s two different energies: an outgoing energy when performing live and a more invert energy when diving deep into recording in the studio.

+When did you first become involved in music?
 I have always been involved in music – even when lying in the womb and listening to my mother humming songs or dancing while listening to music.

+What has music enabled you to do?
 More than I ever thought I was capable of.

+What is the most recent performance you did?
 We played an international showcase concert at Nordklang Festival in St. Gallen in Switzerland at the end of February.

+Who are your inspirations?
 My son.
 Nature and all its splendid forms.
 Björk.
 People.
 Art.

+Any interesting facts about yourself you would like to share?
 I don’t know if I’m that interesting, but I’m deeply grateful that people think my music is!